 Online resources are “very good” and for the most part students “can’t complain”.
 One recent graduate tells us that “everything was accessible”.
 Indeed, if BPP wanted to “they could have gone paperless,” suggests another.

 BPP is seen as doing a decent job at preparing its students for practice.
-As one BPTCer puts its: “Let’s be honest, it’s overpriced but the idea that you learn nothing is a perpetuated myth to allow people to bathe in the idea that their brilliance is self-taught and created”.
+As one student puts it: “Let’s be honest, it’s overpriced but the idea that you learn nothing is a perpetuated myth to allow people to bathe in the idea that their brilliance is self-taught and created”.
 Tutors are “very helpful when it comes to pupillage applications”.
-And “whatever grumpy new tenants might say, the fact is that without the BPTC, or some equivalent, a pupil or new practitioner would be lost”.
+And “whatever grumpy new tenants might say, the fact is that without the Bar Course, or some equivalent, a pupil or new practitioner would be lost”.
 Indeed, one BPP graduate says: “I am now a pupil (almost a tenant) and I think that the course definitely helped refine my skills”.

 Beware, though, that some view the BPP careers service as “much more geared towards commercial solicitors” and those doing the LPC.
 BPP does however advertise “practice interviews and application workshops for those still searching for pupillage”.
 Worth a try!
 The pro bono is another good way to gain experience.
 There are “plenty of selection for projects.
 Enough for everyone to take a project,” we are told.
 But get there early to bag a place on a pro bono initiative you feel passionate about.

-Every BPTCer at BPP will (at least once) complain about its “woeful” cost.
-To some, handing over £19k might feel like a “total farce”.
-One BPTC graduate thinks that “a pretentious wine bar is a far better investment.
+Every Bar Course student at BPP will (at least once) complain about its “woeful” cost.
+One graduate thinks that “a pretentious wine bar is a far better investment.
 So is a pint to be honest”.
 But although it is expensive, “anyone trying for the bar should be intelligent enough to weigh up the cost and risk.
 Providing private tuition to a professional standard is not cheap, especially in central London”.
-Indeed, another BPTCer tells us: “It helped me get pupillage – so I’d say it’s excellent value”.
+Indeed, another student tells us: “It helped me get pupillage – so I’d say it’s excellent value”.
 Indeed, it depends what price you’re willing to pay for that golden pupillage.
 It’s worth noting that BPP offers a host of scholarships (see below), and there is also nearly £5 million a year in scholarships available from the Inns of Court.